A Unified Framework for 3D Point Cloud Visual Grounding: Method

 \section{Method}

 The key idea of 3DRefTR is to harness the ready localization capability of 3DREC model to develop the 3DRES potentials, subsequently utilizing the point-level supervisory signals of 3DRES to augment 3DREC performance.
-In this paper, we build 3DRefTR upon EDA \cite{eda} due to its superior performance for 3DREC.
-In the ensuing subsections, our 3DRefTR model appends an additional branch, explicitly for mask prediction.
-For a more comprehensive grasp of 3DRefTR, we start by briefly reviewing the EDA.
+The architecture of the adopted 3DREC model \cite{eda} is illustrated in Sec. \ref{preliminary}.
+To develop the 3DRES capacity, an high-resolution mask branch is appended to the 3DREC model for mask prediction, which is detailed in Sec. \ref{hr_branch}.
+However, recognizing the computational intensity of upsamping in the mask branch, we propose an innovative superpoint mask branch, as described in Sec. \ref{superpoint_branch}.
+This novel branch significantly reduces computational load, as we demonstrate in the efficiency analysis provided in Sec. \ref{efficiency_analysis}.
+Last, the training scheme and the inference process is illustrated in Sec. \ref{training} and Sec. \ref{inference}, respectively.